Birth of a Garage

 "Do you own this now?"
 I asked her as she shuffled up to us.

 She nodded curtly.
-I smiled, trying to allay any fears she may have had.
+I smiled, trying to allay any suspicions of our interest.
 "We grew up here."

 "Oh," she spoke for the first time, unimpressed.